Festivals-App/festivals-api-ios/README.md

 ### Testing

 The unit tests are implemented via the XCTest framework and can be run using Xcode.
 To run the tests successfully you need to provide a valid address to a testable FestivalsAPI instance in the Info.plist under the `FestivalsAPI_URL` key.
-To setup the FestivalsAPI see the [festivlas-server](https://github.com/Festivals-App/festivals-server) repository.
+To setup the FestivalsAPI see the [festivals-server](https://github.com/Festivals-App/festivals-server) repository.

+At the moment the tests are run manually, there are plans to automate the tests as soon as it is decided on the automation/CI which should be used.

 ### Requirements